CheLena/Stratifyd_IS/README.md

       * Word and sentence tokenization for Virginia vs. Purdue 2019.
 Set up virtual environment.
       * Completed stemming using PorterStemmer
       * Total count of music timeouts and audience applause
-      * Histogram of non-conversational data (i.e. audience applause and background music)
+      * Histogram of non-conversational data (Laughter, applause, and background music)
 ### Workshop Materials